DirectRTX/Simple-Ad-Network/README.md

 Please read the full documentation before setting up your own network.
 If you've ever installed a script like WordPress - this will be just as easy.
 But there's a lot of moving parts to make sure that your network can easily handle hundreds of millions of hits per day.
 Below we'll walk you through every step of getting setup and explain how everything works.

+By the way, this is one badass system.
+It can handle unlimited traffic, has a built-in affiliate program, and provides publishers with multiple ways (popunders, direct links, etc) to send traffic.
+There's nothing else like it online.

 ## How You'll Make Money
 We know that's what you're here for, so let's get right to it.

 Your ad network will be able to handle an unlimited amount of publishers.
 All of the traffic is going to be routed using CloudFlare, so the traffic itself never even hits your server.
 Managing multiple clusters of servers handling hundreds of millions of hits per day can be a huge task - we've handled that for you.

 First the traffic will be sent to DirectRTX.
 The automatic postback system at DirectRTX will automatically ping your system whenever traffic is purchased and your system will automatically credit it to the correct publisher's account.
 So, you'll make money by paying a percent of that money to publishers and keeping a percent for yourself.